jahnestacado/cousteau/README.md

     console.log(errors, result);
 });

-// Find all directories that contain the "zilla" substring
+// Find all png files that their size is more than 1500 bytes
-// and all png files that their size is more than 1500 bytes
+// and are children of directories that contain the "zilla" substring in their name

 const ignoreOptions = {
     dir: {